mmphego/mmphego.github.io/_posts/2019-07-06-Automating-the-creation-of-projects-with-Python.md

 Once pygithub is installed, either you can generate a token or use your username & password.
 If you opt for using the token, go [here](https://github.com/settings/tokens/new) to generate your token.

-Once you have your token, we can test connecting to github using [pygithub](https://github.com/PyGithub/PyGithub/).
+Once you have your token, we can test connecting to GitHub using [pygithub](https://github.com/PyGithub/PyGithub/).
 This should list all your repositories.

 ### Usage